saiemtalhaa1/Operating-systems-coursework/Weekly-Journal/Week1.md

 following reasons:

 - **Long-Term Support (LTS)**
-  Provides stability and security updates for up to five years.
+  Provides stability and regular security updates for up to five years, which is essential for secure server deployments.

 - **Extensive documentation and community support**
-  Makes learning, troubleshooting, and configuration easier in an academic context.
+  Enables efficient troubleshooting and learning, particularly in an academic environment.

 - **Wide package availability**
   Required tools such as SSH, firewall utilities, monitoring tools, and security scanners are easily installed via APT.

 - **Strong VirtualBox compatibility**
-  Ubuntu Server runs reliably within VirtualBox without requiring additional configuration.
+  Ensures reliable operation within a virtualised environment without additional configuration overhead.

 ---